unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 ![healthcare marketing illustration](/assets/images/1-what-is-healthcare-marketing.jpg "What is healthcare marketing")

 Healthcare marketing is the discipline of implementing promotional strategies to engage and attract a steady stream of patient flow to your medical facility.
-The main goal of marketing in the healthcare industry is to generate patients while building a strong brand name for your medical business.
+The main goal of marketing in the healthcare industry is to generate patients while building a strong [medical brand name ](https://unnus.com/medical/clinic-names/)for your business.

 The main difference between healthcare marketing and marketing in other industries lies in the implementation of certain marketing strategies.
 Some tactics won’t work in healthcare due to the complex regulations.